pedro000p/pycracker/README.md

 # pycracker
-A simple program to crack passwords on Linux distos: Ubuntu and CentOS (/etc/passwd)
+A simple program to crack passwords on Linux distros: Ubuntu and CentOS _/etc/passwd_

 Download the files and use pycracker.py and pycracker_def.py in the same directory.
 Assuming that some version of Python 3 is installed.